MicrosoftEdge/MSEdgeExplainers/DevTools/SourceHash/explainer.md

 ## Alternative Solutions

+The original alternative explored here was to enable a property on the `Error` object, `stackTraceSourceHash`, to embed the hash directly in the line.
+This proposal was rejected because the `Error#stack` property is already not standardized, and adding another flag here would create an additional burden to standardize.

-One alternative solution explored here was to enable a callback on the `Error` object, such as:
+Another alternative solution explored here was to enable a callback on the `Error` object, such as:

 ```ts
 Error.stackTraceComputeFingerprint = (sourceContents: Uint8Array) => Promise<string>;